GalloDaSballo/fair-selling/README.md

 ## Example Usage

-NOTE: Because of Balancer and UniV3 (go bug their devs pls), the following functions are not view, you must `.call` them from offchain to avoid spending gas
+BREAKING CHANGE: V3 is back to `view` even for Balancer and UniV3 functions

 ### isPairSupported